 Cooper Kiln Pond lies in the valley between Morgan Mountain and Wilmington Peak.
 The pond sits nestled in the mountains with a somewhat heavily treed shoreline.
 There are a few rocky outcroppings opening up views out over the placid body of water.
-A lean-to sits on the NE shore offering an excellent spot for an overnight.
+It's an easy thru hike or an all day excursion with multiple water bodies as possible destinations.

-Primary Trailhead: From the main intersection in Wilmington, where Route 86 meets The Whiteface Memorial Highway follow the Wilmington Memorial Highway.
+Primary trailhead: From the main intersection in Wilmington, where Route 86 meets The Whiteface Memorial Highway, follow the Wilmington Memorial Highway.
 Continue for 2.9 miles to Franklin Falls Rd on the right and follow Franklin Falls Rd for 0.6 miles to the trailhead on the right for Copper Kiln Pond.
 Be sure not to take the left to the toll gate for Whiteface Mountain.

-Secondary Trailhead: From the main intersection in Wilmington, where Route 86 meets The Whiteface Memorial Highway follow Bonnieview Road.
+Secondary trailhead: From the main intersection in Wilmington, where Route 86 meets The Whiteface Memorial Highway, follow Bonnieview Road.
 Continue here for 3.2 miles to the state trailhead on the left for Cooper Kiln Pond.

-Elevation: 3,005 feet
+- Pond elevation: 3,005 feet

 - Elevation gain: 615 feet from the primary trailhead and 1,670 feet from the secondary trailhead

 - Distance: 2.7 miles one way from the primary trailhead and 3.2 miles one way from the secondary trailhead.
 A thru-hike is then 5.9 miles